Brindl/LARC-PARK---Spring/README.md

 __Guidance__

-Sudo Code
+Write the software
+  * Many projects already exist to complete this task and a few are listed in the references section

   * Define variables
     * Repository locations, time, date
     * Array of coordinates for each parking space(Spot 1, x1,y1,x2,y2), type of parking space (standard, handicap, motorcyle)
+    * Parking spots can be defined by the user or by a CNN which decide what is and is not a parking spot
+    * Provide a location where program can fetch photos or videos to analyze, such as a web server, streaming site, or database

   * While Loop:
     * Declare video frame or photo to analyze next
-    * Blur colors to produce larger/more simple shapes
-    * Compare each parking spot to empty parking spot data in a predetermined order
+    * Compare each parking spot to empty parking spot data in a predetermined order such that they can be referenced later
       * If same: Parking spot is open (0)
       * If different enough: parking spot is occupied (1)
     * Write array of values to a textfile (Spot 1:Empty/Standard, Spot 2:Filled/Handicap, Spot 3:Filled/Standard)